Anton Malloth: Arrest and trial

 Malloth was taken into custody on 25 May 2000 and charged by the public prosecution department in Munich.
 The trial started on 23 April 2001 in the prison in Munich-Stadelheim.
 On 30 May 2001 Malloth was convicted by the district court of Munich for murder and attempted murder and sentenced to life imprisonment.
-Ten days before his death, cancer-suffering Malloth was declared unfit for prison and released.
+In late 2002, cancer-suffering Malloth was declared unfit for prison and released, only ten days before his death.